-14.1 The Director of Governance will be responsible for monitoring the implementation and effectiveness of this policy/procedure.
+14.1 The Clerk to the Corporation Board will be responsible for monitoring the implementation and effectiveness of this policy/procedure.
 The policy/procedure will be reviewed by the Corporation Board every 3 years.

 15. RELATED POLICIES/PROCEDURES/CODES AND GUIDANCE